 03. Sources ALMA: our people 1.
-Human resources policy The well-being of our employees at work is at the heart of the company's concerns.
+Human resources policy

+The well-being of our employees at work is at the heart of the company's concerns.
 It is a source of commitment and, as such, essential to the company's performance in the medium and long term.

 Sources ALMA is committed to developing a social and human policy that reflects its values and business model.
 As a player in the bottled water sector, the company's strategy is based on strong regional roots, with a portfolio of regional brands that contribute to the reputation of the town or city in which the sites are located.
-The local social employment policy is therefore an important strategic lever and a means of forging links with the regions.
-This link is a source of attachment and commitment for employees, who are proud to be part of the company.
-Respect for people, fair working conditions and health and safety at work are the priorities of Sources ALMA's social 1.1 THE HUMAN PROFILE OF SOURCES ALMA Sources ALMA can count on the commitment of its 3,373 employees who work at our production sites and head In France, employees are spread across a large part of the country.
-Sources ALMA is present in 27 French departments
+The local social employment policy is therefore an employees who work at our production sites and head offices to achieve the company's mission.